vladimirdd96/DOM-pig-game/README.md

 # Pig-game
-Simple DOM pig game.
+Simple pig game.
 Trying to rebuold the project on my own.